sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_5_ConceptsFilesAndFileBrowsers/Q_5_ConceptsFilesAndFileBrowsers_Quiz.md

 **Description**

-a) Decimal is the numbers with base 10 that we are normally using.
-Computers cannot understand that.

-b) Computer only understands binary data.
+Computer only understands binary data.
 So, all files contain binary numbers only, 0 &amp; 1.

-c) All are not correct.

-d) It is not correct.

 ---
 ---